 Our walk to breakfast wasn’t long, but the path did take us through a lush jungle of trees and exotic flowers where we would see bats and lizards everywhere– it was truly nature’s paradise.

-We didn’t make it a few steps past the boat when two heron standing effortlessly in the water with the sun setting behind them captivated us.
+We didn’t make it a few steps past the boat when two herons standing effortlessly in the water with the sun setting behind them captivated us.
 It was the perfect scenery.
-The colours in the sky radiated with pink hues, and reflected in the water as purple.
+The colours in the sky radiated with pink hues and reflected in the water as purple.

 While I loved all of the breath-taking sunsets, sunrises and general beach landscapes of the Maldives, it was really the wildlife that complemented them, making them even more special.